 So think of golf as a chance for you to pretend to be rich wearing your nice, fancy collared shirt.

-Where to purchase “affordable” golf shirts
+Where to Buy Best “affordable” golf shirts?

 Before we dive into where to buy “affordable” golf shirts, I want to share a story as to why I say “affordable’.

 The moral of this story is that golf courses take appearances seriously, especially the more upscale courses.